BertyBasset/Synth5/README.md

 # Synth5

 In this version, we've kept the modules, patching and polyphony from Synth4, but have replaced the Win Forms UI with a WPF UI.
+Synth 5 is discussed further in my Blog https://shedlab.co.uk/2023/11/05/c-virtual-synth-the-wpf-ui/

 Main Features
 - Migrated UI to WPF using the Knob Custom Control from https://github.com/BertyBasset/SynthCustomControls